Personjs0421/personjs.github.io/source/_posts/liwary.md

 Files and source
 -

 We are given a file, Libwary.zip.
-In it we have 2 PHP files, index.php and util.php as well as a directory containing the books, fakeflag.txt and flag.txt, of course with the redacted flag.
+In it we have 2 PHP files, index.php and util.php as well as a directory containing the books, fakeflag.txt and flag.txt, of course with a redacted flag.

 Opening util.php, we can see the following: